samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

         }
     }
 ```
-1. First we dismiss the PHPickerViewController upon completion of photo selection.
-Then we retrieve the assets for the selected photos and videos using their assetIdentifier.
+1. First we dismiss the PHPickerViewController upon completion of asset selection.
+Then we retrieve the selected assets using PHAsset's fetchAssets method with the assetIdentifier property.

-2. We pass the retrieved assets to be displayed by the mediaPickerView's UI.
+2. We pass the retrieved assets off to be displayed by the mediaPickerView's UI.

 Now let's run the project, open the album and tap the search item.
 The PHPickerViewController will present a familiar UI of your photos and albums.
 Search and select photos and then tap the add button to dismiss.
 You should have something similar to this happening: